microbiome/OMA/20_beta_diversity.md

 Redundancy Analysis (dbRDA).
 We will first discuss unsupervised ordination methods and then proceed to supervised ones.

-To run the examples in this chapter, the following packages should be imported:

-* mia: microbiome analysis framework
-* scater: plotting reduced dimensions
-* vegan: ecological distances
-* ggplot2: plotting
-* patchwork: combining plots
-* dplyr: pipe operator

 ## Unsupervised ordination {#unsupervised-ordination}